bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 ## BigVolumeBrowser {#sec-bigvolume-browser}

 BigVolumeBrowser is a Fiji plugin to render and interact with 3D data.
-It’s a fork of the unreleased BigVolumeViewer (a BigDataViewer cousin).
-The project is being actively developed and seems to have a [good documentation](https://github.com/UU-cellbiology/bigvolumebrowser/wiki) already.
-It’s a good candidate for some testing and for keeping an eye in the future.
-However, we’ll not cover it in this tutorial as it’s simply too recent.
+It's a fork of the unreleased BigVolumeViewer (a BigDataViewer cousin).
+The project is being actively developed and seems to have [good documentation](https://github.com/UU-cellbiology/bigvolumebrowser/wiki) already.
+It's a good candidate for some testing and for keeping an eye on in the future.
+However, we'll not cover it in this tutorial as it's simply too recent.

 ## 3Dscript {#sec-threedscript}

-3Dscript is a GPU-accelerated Fiji plugin to generate animations of 3D/4D data [@Schmid2019-bm].
-It supports stacks with multiple channels and timepoints, has several options to control the rendering appearance, allows custom transformations and cropping of the data, and generates animations using natural language.
-The latter is specially useful to have precise control over the animation.
-Once properly installed, 3Dscript is incredibly fast to generate the animations and doesn’t require a lot of RAM as the datasets can be opened as virtual stacks (more about this below).
+[3Dscript](https://bene51.github.io/3Dscript/) is a GPU-accelerated Fiji plugin to generate animations of 3D/4D data [@Schmid2019-bm].
+It supports stacks with multiple channels and timepoints, has several options to control the rendering appearance, allows custom transformations and cropping of the data, and generates animations using a natural language, which is great to have precise control over the animation.
+3Dscript is also incredibly fast to generate the animations and doesn't require a lot of memory since the datasets can be opened as virtual stacks (more about this below).

+This tutorial covers the basics for generating animations for 3D and 4D datasets.
+For more detailed information and documentation please refer to [3Dscript's wiki](https://github.com/bene51/3Dscript/wiki).

-To get start, make sure the head dataset is still open.
+To get started, make sure the head dataset is still open.

-- Go to `Plugins` > `3Dscript` > `Interactive Animation`
+- Go to `Plugins` > `3Dscript` > `Interactive Animation`.

 ![](media/30-3dscript-open.png)